-The GAR B Partnership Agreement provides that, the taxable income of GAR B will be allocated among GAR B GP, the holders of GAR B Exchangeable Units and the REIT, as holder of Class A limited partnership units in accordance with the distribution provisions of GAR B, subject to certain adjustments including, among other things, in respect of indebtedness owing by GAR B to the REIT.
+The GAR B Partnership Agreement provides that, the taxable income of GAR B will be allocated among GAR B GP, the holders of GAR B Exchangeable Units and the REIT, as holder of Class A limited partnership units in accordance with the distribution provisions of the GAR B Partnership Agreement, subject to certain adjustments including, among other things, in respect of indebtedness owing by GAR B to the REIT.
 Losses of GAR B will be allocated under a similar methodology.